Chelsea's ugly elimination of Porto could leaves Tuchel's team beautifully placed for Champions League glory | Goal.com

 Now, they are inching closer back to the summit of European football and can allow themselves to dream of getting there this season.
 They'll certainly take some stopping.

-Their performance in their 'home' leg at Sevilla's Ramon Sanchez Pizjuan Stadium showcased precisely why Thomas Tuchel's side are so hard to beat.
+Their performance in their 'home' leg at Sevilla's Ramon Sanchez Pizjuan Stadium showcased precisely why Thomas Tuchel's side are so awkward to play against.

 They were alert to Porto's transitions and aggressive at defending in and around their box.
-They were focused from start to finish, meaning their progression never looked in doubt, despite Porto's last minute goal.
+They were dogged throughout, meaning their progression never looked in doubt, despite Porto's last-minute goal.

 Yet such is the depth of quality in this Chelsea squad, they were able to draft world-class players such as Thiago Silva and N'Golo Kante into their starting line-up.